 Tech Brief: General Data Protection Regulation

-On 25th May 2018 all companies that collect data on citizens across the 28 EU member states had to comply with strict new rules protecting customer data with the introduction of the General Data Protection Regulation.
-The regulation dictates that it will not be allowed by law to collect data on:
+From 25th May 2018 all companies that collect data on citizens across the 28 EU member states had to comply with strict new rules protecting customer data with the introduction of the General Data Protection Regulation.
+The regulation dictates that by law it is not be allowed to collect data on:

 • Basic identity information such as name, address and ID numbers